thomHayner/browser-extensions-using-react-demo-cra/README.md

 Log 002:

-WORKING + with a popup when you click on the icon.
+WORKING + with a popup when you click on the icon:

   Currently it just displays the same thing in a little popup window.
   Mobile style design looks like a good fit for designing the popup, UX/UI areas and space available are similar in size.